unjica/unjica/documentation/architecture.md

 4. SQL injection protection via Prisma ORM
 5. XSS protection via React's built-in escaping

+## Error Handling and Fallback Mechanisms

+The application implements several fallback mechanisms to ensure graceful degradation when errors occur:

+### Fallback Article

+- When database connection issues occur, the system serves a fallback article
+- The fallback article has ID `fallback-article-1` and informs users of the temporary unavailability
+- API endpoints that interact with articles (like `/api/reactions`) include special handling for this fallback article
+- This prevents cascading errors in the UI when the database is unavailable

+### API Error Handling

+- All API endpoints include comprehensive try/catch blocks
+- Errors are logged to the console for debugging
+- User-friendly error messages are returned to the client
+- HTTP status codes are used appropriately to indicate error types

+### Database Connection Handling

+- The Prisma client implementation includes connection validation and error handling
+- Failed database connections are logged with detailed error information
+- The application can continue functioning with limited capabilities when the database is unavailable

 ## Future Architecture Considerations

 - State management solutions for more complex state